mostafaadawy/MoWhatsAppy/README.md

   according to the chat
 - messages table that will contain the message and its typeand chat_id for filtering
-- user_message pivot table to allow many to many relationship between users and all messages that will have the status is it delivered submitted (when user is the owner), read and so on
+- message_user pivot table to allow many to many relationship between users and all messages that will have the status is it delivered submitted (when user is the owner), read and so on